Etdescamps/tinymaes/README.md

 X = TINYMAES_NextStep(maes, idx);
 ```

-Once the objective reach, you should free the allocated structure using the procedure `TINYMAES_Free`.
+Once the objective reached, the allocated structure must be freed with the procedure `TINYMAES_Free`.